hostmobility/documentation/docs/system/update.md

 #### MX-V

-* copy and rename 'mobility-image-***.wic.gz' into mx5-image.wic.gz on the USB drive,
+* copy and rename for example 'mobility-image-***.wic.gz' into mx5-image.wic.gz on the USB drive,
 * copy flashmx5.scr to the USB drive,
 * plug the USB drive into the MX-V,
 * push and hold the reset button for 1 sec,